TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 Each widget in :mod:`ttk` is assigned a style, which specifies the set of elements making up the widget and how they are arranged, along with dynamic and default settings for element options.
-By default the style name is the same as the widget's class name, but it may be overridden by the widget's style option.
-If you don't know the class name of a widget, use the method :meth:`Misc.winfo_class` (somewidget.winfo_class()).
+By default the style name is the same as the widget's kundi name, but it may be overridden by the widget's style option.
+If you don't know the kundi name of a widget, use the method :meth:`Misc.winfo_class` (somewidget.winfo_class()).

 .. seealso::